CloudFront Functions vs Lambda@Edge

 • Custom code can manipulate the requests and responses that flow through CloudFront, perform basic authentication and authorization, generate HTTP responses at the edge, and more.

-• CloudFront Edge Functions currently supports two types
+• CloudFront Edge Functions currently supports three types

 • CloudFront Functions